ashish6659/Projects-Details/FurnitureStore/Screenshot/Furniture.md

  <h3 align="center"> Technology used: </h3></p>
 <p  align="center">Java, Servlet, JSP, MySql, HTML, CSS, Bootstrap, JS

-</br>1) Build this Proiect on my Graduation as a minor project.
+</br>1) Build this Proiect on my Graduation as a major project.
 </br> 2) This project was built using JAVA, SERVLETS, JSP, HTML, CSS & MYSQL.
 </br> 3)  The Database used in this project is MYSQL Local Database.